SaxonShang/LUGUAN2/README.md

 # LUGUAN Synthesizer

-This document consolidates all aspects of the LUGUAN Synthesizer project into a single README.
+This report consolidates all aspects of the LUGUAN Synthesizer project into a single README.
 It covers task identification, timing analysis and CPU utilisation, shared data structures with inter-task dependencies, as well as user instructions.

 ---
 ## Check out the demo video